 If ever there was a contrast between the Bible and our political reality, it is that last line as one views the Trump cabinet nominees.

 I must confess as I read the Bible in one hand and the newspaper in the other (to quote theologian Karl Barth), I find the Scriptures to be fanciful and foolish in light of current situation.
-At times, it is difficult to have hope12any real hope for the near and distant future.
+At times, it is difficult to have any real hope for the near and distant future.
 The safety and well-being of the poor, the undocumented, the sexually and religiously diverse, even the planet itself seems be in jeopardy.
 However, I am reminded of Joanna Macy who wrote that hope is not something one has, but rather something one does.
 When the Bible speaks of “waiting on God” it is an active waiting, a waiting while working, a waiting while doing.
 The images of justice, renewal of the earth, and the deposing of unjust, arrogant leaders are visions of where we need to be headed.
 They are pictures of the kind of world God desires us to build, a world we are called to work toward.

 So, while at times I cannot help but roll my eyes in incredulity when I read the Bible’s glorious visions of God’s promised future, I am also reminded why we Christians are here.
 We are charged to work toward bringing into being the world God desires, what Jesus called the Reign of God, and if as we work, God shows up from time to time, that will give us the encouragement to keep on striving toward that end, regardless of who happens to be in the White House.